s-batish/hidden-gems/TESTING.md

 ## Unit Tests
 ## Code Validation
 ### HTML
-- All pages were passed through the [W3C HTML Validator](https://validator.w3.org/) and any errors that were found were corrected so none of the pages, apart from the Add a Product and Edit a Product pages, are showing any warnings or errors.
-- These two pages are showing the following errors:
+- All pages were passed through the [W3C HTML Validator](https://validator.w3.org/) and any errors that were found were corrected easily, apart from on the Add a Product and Edit a Product pages, which showed the following errors:
 ![HTML errors](docs/testing/html-errors.png)
+    - The second error was easy to solve by simply removing the strong tags used here in the products custom_clearable_file_input.html file and adding in the Bootstrap class "font-weight-bold".
+    - The second error was slightly more challenging to solve as I could not find a reference to the id="id_image" in my code.
+However, in the custom_clearable_file_input.html file there was an id there with the name "new-image" and this was what was allowing the JavaScript to work in the add_product.html and edit_product.html files.
+As there were two ids in this line, this is what was causing the error.
+Therefore, I removed the new-image id and amended the references made to it in the JavaScript by changing the id mentioned to "id_image.
+This fixed the error so there are now no errors on any of the HTML pages.
 - Because of Django's templating language, the files could not be copied and pasted into the validator.
 Instead, the code validation was checked by right clicking on the page, viewing the page source and copying this into the validator.
 ### CSS
 - The site was passed through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and no errors were found.